Googong: Sports and recreation

-Upon completion, Googong’s sports precinct[31] will contain the six netball courts, a BMX track, an indoor pool and sports centre, a tennis centre, seven ovals including an athletics track, a skate park, a basketball court, pitch and putt, BBQ facilities, toilets and parking, as well as the Googong Sports and Recreation Club.
-The precinct is currently home to five playing fields, three pump tracks, a fitness trail, two tennis courts and six netball courts.
+Upon completion, Googong’s sports precinct will contain the six netball courts, a pump track, a Sports and Aquatic Centre, a tennis centre, seven ovals including an athletics track, a skate park, a basketball court, pitch and putt, frisbee golf, gym stations, BBQ facilities, toilets and parking, as well as the Googong Sports and Recreation Club.
+The precinct is currently home to five playing fields, an asphalt pump track, a fitness trail, two tennis courts, six netball courts, putt putt golf, frisbee golf, a skate park and basketball court.

-The most recent addition to the precinct is a pump track project, which stretches a combined 320 metres and includes an advanced track (120m), intermediate track (160m or two 80m tracks), and a kid’s track (40m).
-The current location of the tracks is temporary while the sports precinct continues to be developed, with the tracks set to be relocated to a permanent position in the community when work begins on the Indoor Pool and Sports Centre in coming years.

-Club Googong

 Club Googong is found in Googong’s first neighbourhood overlooking Beltana Park.
 The club contains a five lane 25 metre indoor pool and a small gym as well as an outdoor seating terrace.
 In 2019 the facility was transferred to new owners, Aquatots Swim School.

-Sports Clubs – Googong Hogs AFL, Googong Hogs Netball, Monaro Panthers

-Googong has three sports teams within the township.
+Googong has four sports teams within the township.

+The Googong Goannas are a rugby league club formed in 2024, who play in the George Tooke Shield.

 The Googong Hogs is a community-based AFL club that was formed in 1976 as the Harman Australian Football Club before a vote was passed in 2015 to change its name to the Googong Australian Football Club.
 They play at Rockley Oval.

 The Googong Hogs also has netball teams from the junior ages through to senior teams.
 The netball teams play on courts made from ‘reconophalt’.

 The Monaro Panthers is a Premier League Football Club with players from Googong as well as Queanbeyan, Jerrabomberra, Bungendore, Canberra, Sutton, Michelago and the surrounding regions.

-Googong Sports and Recreation Club

 The Queanbeyan Whites Sports and Social Club will be contained within the upcoming sports precinct.
 It will be built in two phases with the first phase expected to open late 2023.
 It will be home to local community sports clubs including the Googong Hogs AFL, Googong Hogs Netball, and Googong Monaro Panthers Football.

 The club is owned and operated by the Queanbeyan Rugby Union Football Club, who are based in the nearby town of Queanbeyan, New South Wales.
 They have earned the nickname 'Queanbeyan Whites' due to the colour of their playing jersey.
 The club competes in the ACTRU Premier Division.
-The club has produced several former professional and international rugby union stars including David Campese, Matt Giteau and Anthony Fainga’a.
+The club has produced several former professional and international rugby union stars including David Campese, Matt Giteau, Anthony Fainga’a, Saia Fainga’a, Tevita Kuridrani and Nic White.